Business Administration Doctor of Philosophy (Ph.D.) Degree

 Overview for Business Administration Ph.D.

 The Ph.D. in business administration is designed to inspire and train scholars to identify, investigate, and solve novel business challenges that influence business and society, particularly, those that are triggered by technological changes.
 Our program has a sharp emphasis on the effects of technological innovation on discipline-based theories and research.
-Our faculty adopt an apprenticeship model in working with students to become independent scholars, cutting-edge researchers, and well-trained educators at research-oriented universities.
+Faculty work with students in an apprenticeship model so that students become independent scholars, cutting-edge researchers, and well-trained educators at research-oriented universities.

 The program offers three areas of specialization: